-Watchtower (extended) with 5.1 sound, Cryptic Nights at CCA Glasgow
+Watchtower (extended) with 5.1 sound, Cryptic Nights at CCA Glasgow. ★★★★ in The List.

 Living in an Inbox 30-sec film edit programmed for Strangelove Time-Based Media Festival, event touring to The Photographers’ Gallery, London (23 February), Turner Contemporary, Margate (2 March), Fabrica, Brighton (11-15 March), Folkestone’s Quarterhouse and Brewery Tap (18-24 March).
 Theme looks at the ‘fast-paced consumer culture of digital media’, curated by Terry Smith and David Gryn.

-Raindrops (R&D), new commission with disabled artist and curator Aidan Moseby on social isolation, ‘warmth’, and digital connectivity, to be shared at ARC Stockton and Newcastle University.
-An installation using temperature sensors to shape sound and vibrations that pulse through an array of teacups (upcoming)
+Brewing (R&D), new commission with disabled artist and curator Aidan Moesby on social isolation, ‘warmth’, and digital connectivity.
+Shared at ARC Stockton.
+An installation using temperature sensors to shape sound and vibrations that pulse through water contained within an array of teacups.
+A generative cymatic installation.

 Paper ‘Subversion in the shadows: making art about darkness, privacy and the data exhaust’ published in Medium